gitHu6-newb/FoldingAtAltitude/README.md

 ```
 sudo reboot
 ```
 In 30-45 seconds this cloud client should be "Online" in your FAHControl, still paused, and you'll see a CPU and a GPU slot.
-Push "Fold" to get it going.
+Push "Fold" to get it going.<br>
 Careful not to accidentally move the Folding Power slide bar.
 It took me way too long to notice that's what I had done once.
-If you need to make name/team/passkey changes and are having trouble doing it in FAHControl, SSH back in the VM and use FAHClient --send-command "options user=xxxx" or team or passkey in place of user
+If you need to make name/team/passkey changes and are having trouble doing it in FAHControl, SSH back in the VM and use `FAHClient --send-command "options user=xxxx"`<br>
+or team or passkey in place of user

-Lastly if you ever get a stuck download, where it looks like it started downloading a new WU but then progress updates just stopped coming in, SSH in again and sudo reboot
+Lastly if you ever get a stuck download, where it looks like it started downloading a new WU but then progress updates just stopped coming in, SSH in again and `sudo reboot`